amdli/Distinguishing-cortical-indexes-of-arousal-and-awareness/README.md

 ---

 ## Data Availability
-The datasets analyzed in this study are deposited and publicly available:
+The datasets analyzed in this study are available for anonymous peer review:

-- **Raw data**: [Zenodo/Mendeley DOI – placeholder]
+- **Raw data**: [Private Mendeley preview link – accessible to reviewers]

-Please download the datasets and place them in the `/data` directory before running the scripts.
+- **Source data for figures**: [Private Mendeley preview link – accessible to reviewers]

+At this stage, the datasets are shared in a private repository accessible only to the editorial office and reviewers.
+Upon acceptance, the datasets will be made publicly available under a DOI, which will be included here and in the final published version of the manuscript.

 ---